ga-curriculum/itb-installfest-early-2025/ubuntu/README.md

 git config --global user.name "User Name"
 ```

 Next, use the below command to add an email to Git, which will be used to identify your commits.
 Replace `user@email.com` with the email address associated with your [`https://github.com`](https://github.com) account. ***The email you provide MUST match the email address associated with your GitHub account.*** Ensure you leave the quotes surrounding your email.

 There will not be any output from this command.
-If you don’t have a [`https://github.com`](https://github.com) account yet, create one before you run this.

 ```bash
 git config --global user.email "user@email.com"